Beyond-Diagonal RIS For Enhanced Secrecy and Sensing Gains in Secure ISAC Networks: An Optimization Framework: Introduction

+\item To tackle the non-convex BD-RIS scattering matrix optimization subproblem, an RCG approach is utilized, which is based on (i) building a penalty-based Augmented Lagrangian (AL) from the primal subproblem, (ii) performing a manifold optimization by virtue of gradient descent rules on the Stiefel manifold, and (iii) updating the AL's penalty coefficient multipliers.
+To enhance solution quality, the unitary BD-RIS scattering matrix is decomposed into the product of an initial suboptimal BD-RIS matrix solution and an iteratively optimized unitary matrix.

+\item A proof of the convergence of the aforementioned proposed iterative framework is provided, demonstrating the convergence to a local optimal solution that fulfills the Karush-Kuhn Tucker (KKT) conditions.

 \item Comprehensive simulations are performed to evaluate the proposed scheme's secrecy and sensing performance.
-Notably, the obtained results demonstrate (i) a convergence of the proposed AO-based approach within a maximum of $30$ iterations, in addition to the fulfillment of the preset secrecy constraints.
+Notably, the obtained results demonstrate a convergence of the proposed AO-based approach within a finite number of iterations, in addition to the fulfillment of the preset secrecy constraints. \end{itemize}